 USAID has partnered with Reliance Foundation to help bridge the gender digital divide in India.
-The USAID/Reliance Foundation WomenConnect Challenge (WCC) India supports new approaches that close this gap, expand business opportunities for women, and empower women to uplift themselves and their communities.
+The USAID/Reliance Foundation WomenConnect Challenge India supports new approaches that close this gap, expand business opportunities for women, and empower women to empower themselves and their communities.

-WCC India’s new grantees, announced in September 2021, will focus on WomenConnect proven strategies to close the gender digital divide and increase women’s economic empowerment in India through one of many ways: challenge social and cultural perceptions, develop skills and opportunities, build confidence, grow community advocates, and design creative women-centric technology.
+The grantees will focus on WomenConnect proven strategies to close the gender digital divide and increase women’s economic empowerment through one of many ways: challenge social and cultural perceptions, develop skills and opportunities, build confidence, grow community advocates, and design creative women-centric technology.

 Building on these findings, USAID and Reliance Foundation are sponsoring this joint program across India to incorporate these efforts into programs that are designed for specific community-based interventions.